pubgeo/core3d-metrics/aoi-example/README.md

  After this is implemented, this boolean will enable saving plots to file.

 # Registration Executable Path
-This section is denoted by the \[REGEXEPATH\] tag and is used to locate executable files.
+This optional section is denoted by the \[REGEXEPATH\] tag and is used to locate executable files.
+By default, the application will search the $PATH variable for an align3d executable.
 ## Align3DPath
- Relative or absolute path to pubgeo's Align3d executable
+ Relative or absolute path to a custom pubgeo Align3d executable

 # Materials Reference
 This section is denoted by the \[MATERIALS.REF\] tag and is used to describe material labels